jasontbradshaw/plinth/README.md

    use as arguments, and an expression to execute over the given argument symbols.
 Functions are closed over the current scope, and carry their parent scope with them for their lifetime.
-Functions can receive variadic arguments by using the special `...` postfix notation on symbol names.
-For example, if a function's argument is `things...`, the function will have access to the symbol `things` as a list of all the symbols from that position onwards.
+Functions can receive variadic arguments by using the special `:rest` postfix symbol after symbol names.
+For example, if a function's arguments are `things :rest`, the function will have access to the symbol `things` as a list of all the symbols from that position onwards.

  * `read` takes a string and returns a list of expressions parsed from it.